 Leicester College has no student accommodation or host families.
 We will help you find your own suitable accommodation.
 We can provide a list of student halls of residences within walking distance of our campuses.
 You will need to contact these accommodation providers yourself but the International Office is always willing and able to provide whatever advice and assistance students may need.
-Please refer to the Accommodation section for more information.
+Please refer to the the Accomodation Guide section for more information.

 Do my course fees include any accommodation cost?

 No, course fees do not include any cost for your accommodation.

 You must pay your total fees for the first year at or before enrolment.
 In some exceptional circumstances we may agree for fee payment by monthly instalments.
 This is generally not possible in the first year of your studies.
 If an instalment plan is agreed, the maximum number of instalments is seven and all fees must be paid before the end of the course.
 No course results or certificates will be issued to students who have not paid all outstanding fees.